-Released independently by percussionist Curtis Andrews on Friday, April 2nd, 2021, listen here:
+Released independently by percussionist Curtis Andrews on Friday, April 2nd, 2021 is the album Speaking Hands.

 At New Westminster Secondary School, we had many cool band teachers.
 Arguably the coolest of them all was saxophonist Colin Maskell.
 He now lives and works in Smithers, BC, and even though I never had him directly as my teacher, he influenced me.